 Marijuana Under A Delaney Presidency

 Based on his consistent embrace of legislation designed to protect legalized states from federal marijuana enforcement, it’s reasonable to assume that the cannabis industry would continue to be able to operate and evolve under a Delaney presidency without federal interference.
-That said, the former congressman’s personal position on legalization remains unclear, and so it’s not certain that he’d pursue a wide-ranging reform agenda as a priority if elected.
+That said, the former congressman’s personal position on legalization remains somewhat vague, and so it’s not certain that he’d pursue a wide-ranging reform agenda as a priority if elected.

 Photo courtesy of Philip Steffan.